joisadler/say-shalom/README.md

 # say-shalom
-the command-line tool that says "Shalom!" to World 😊
+Example command-line tool that says "Shalom!" to World 😊